Shocker (1989)

 LOCATION: 800 Alameda St, Los Angeles, CA 90012, panning towards 700 Alameda St, Los Angeles, CA 90012

 Ray meets his ex-wife Gena at this scenic area overlooking Dodger Stadium and Downtown Los Angeles.
 His wife informs him her rapist was captured and it wasn’t the man Ray believed it was, therefore the information Ray had was incorrect.
 This area is the Elysian Park Helipad.
 There is parking nearby and a path that leads up directly to this area.
 It is not a difficult walk to reach it.
-This area is located close to where a dream sequence in “Terminator 2: Judgement Day” was shot.
+This area is located close to where a dream sequence in “Terminator 2: Judgment Day” was shot.

 LOCATION: Elysian Park Helipad, Solano Canyon Dr, Los Angeles, CA 90012 (GPS coordinates: 34.082766, -118.236997)